Titans star running back Derrick Henry cleared to practice

 Adrian Peterson was waived after three games.
 D’Onta Foreman, who played six games with Tennessee last season, was signed and has 497 yards with three 100-yard games since being signed off the street Nov.
 2. Dontrell Hilliard is averaging 6.2 yards per carry with 293 yards rushing and also has 18 catches for 86 yards.

-The Titans also signed tight end Ryan Izzo to the active roster to help replace MyCole Pruitt, who was placed on injured reserve after a gruesome ankle injury Sunday.
-They signed defensive lineman Da’Shawn Hand to the practice squad.
+NOTES: The Titans also signed tight end Ryan Izzo to the active roster to help replace MyCole Pruitt, who was placed on injured reserve after a gruesome ankle injury Sunday.
+They signed defensive lineman Da’Shawn Hand to the practice squad. … DL Naquan Jones (knee) was the only player who did not practice Wednesday.
+C Ben Jones (knee), WR Julio Jones (hamstring), CB Jackrabbit Jenkins (ankle), LG Rodger Saffold (shoulder) and OT Kendall Lamm (illness) were limited.

 More AP NFL: https://apnews.com/hub/nfl and https://apnews.com/hub/pro-32 and https://twitter.com/AP_NFL